river06/leetcode2/README.md

 - **nested list weight sum**: Use iterative BFS.
 (Queue)
 - **nested list weight sum II**: A good way to calculate weighted sum bottom up is to add weights in each level multiple times.
 - **clone graph**: use a queue to clone BFS.
 Recursively clone DFS.
+- **number of islands**: DFS can also be used to mask search result.
+If the original array can be modified, we can set the original array to be inverted value.

 ## Divide and conquer
 - **count complete tree nodes**: count left and right.
 Perfect tree short cut